appernetic/appernetic-hugo-project/content/post/performance-optimization.md

  - Dulles, VA - Thinkpad T430: http://www.webpagetest.org/result/160309_PX_87N/  First view, Speed Index: 900
  - Frankfurt, DE: http://www.webpagetest.org/result/160309_GG_8DS/ First view, Speed Index: 1309

 Our uptime monitoring with Pingdom also shows that the we are on the [right track now][4].
+For the front page we now have 92/100

 ![Response time diagram last 24 hours][7]
 Response time diagram last 24 hours.